aboehm/clt2024-rust-kernel-module/README.md

 ### There're a lot of old files in the booted RootFS

 Files in the initramfs directory will overwritten but not deleted.
 Delete all files of `build/initramfs`.

+### Rust option is missing in the kernel configuration dialog

+Maybe some build commands were executed without `LLVM=1`.
+Copy the configuration again and run `make LLVM=1 menuconfig` again to select your module.
+Ensure you add the LLVM parameter to each call of `make`.